Understanding Compositional Data Augmentation in Typologically Diverse Morphological Inflection: Introduction

 Compositional mechanisms are widely believed to be the basis for human language production and comprehension \citep{baroni_linguistic_2020}.
 These mechanisms involve the combination of simpler parts to form complex concepts, where valid combinations are licensed by a recursive grammar \citep{kratzer_semantics_1998,partee1984compositionality}.
 However, domain general neural architectures often fail to generalize to new, unseen data in a compositional manner, revealing a failure in inferring the data-generating grammar \citep{kim_cogs_2020,lake_generalization_2018,wu2023recogs}.
 This failure hinders these models from closely approximating the productivity and systematicity of human language.

 Consider the task of automatic morphological inflection, where models must learn the underlying rules of a language's morphoysyntax to produce the inflectional variants for any lexeme from a large lexicon.
 The task is challenging: the models must efficiently induce the rules with only a small human-annotated dataset.
-Indeed, a recent analysis by \citet{goldman_solving_2022} demonstrates that even state-of-the-art, task-specific automatic inflection models currently fall short of a compositional solution: they perform well in random train-test splits, but struggle in compositional test splits where they must inflect lexemes that were unseen at training time.
+Indeed, a recent analysis by \citet{goldman_solving_2022} demonstrates that even state-of-the-art, task-specific automatic inflection models fall short of a compositional solution: they perform well in random train-test splits, but struggle in compositional ones where they must inflect lexemes that were unseen at training time.

 Nevertheless, there is reason for optimism.
 Several works have shown that automatic inflection models come much closer to a compositional solution when the human-annotated dataset is complimented by a synthetic data-augmentation procedure \citep{liu_can_2022,Silfverberg2017DataAF,Anastasopoulos2019PushingTL,Lane2020BootstrappingTF,samir2022one}, where morphological affixes are identified and attached to synthetic lexemes distinct from those in the training dataset (\Figure{fig:augmentation}).
-The success of this augmentation method alongside other compositional data augmentation methods \citep[e.g.,][]{andreas_good-enough_2020} is an exciting development.
-These strategies provide an avenue for achieving compositional generalization that complements general-purpose, well-engineered libraries for sequence modeling \citep[e.g.,][]{wolf_transformers_2020,ott_fairseq_2019}.

-However, there is little understood about this prominent data augmentation method and its capacity to improve compositional generalization.
-That is, we lack a formal characterization of the inductive bias that the model acquires through data augmentation.
-Moreover, the data-efficiency of the augmentation procedure remains unclear.
-Does each synthetic datapoint contribute equally to compositional generalization, or are certain combinations of synthetic examples more valuable than others?
-Addressing these questions is crucial for advancing synthetic data generation methods; a better understanding of their underlying mechanisms and data-efficiency can lead to more effective and efficient data augmentation strategies.
+However, little is understood about this prominent data augmentation method and the extent to which it can improve compositional generalization in neural word inflection.
+In this work, we seek to reveal the implicit assumptions about morpheme distributions made by this rule-based augmentation scheme, and analyze the effect of these assumptions on learning of cross-linguistically prevalent morphological patterns.